-To determine if you need a permit call the Building Regulations Division (573) 634-6410 and discuss your plans with the building official or an inspector before beginning construction.
+To determine if you need a permit call the Building Regulations Division (573) 634-6451 (or 573-634-6410) and ask to discuss your plans with the building official or an inspector before beginning construction.
 Even if a permit is not needed, the building official or an inspector will answer construction questions and provide valuable advice.

 Permits are usually required for the following:

 Residential Work (decks, garages, fences, fireplaces, pools, water heaters, etc.)

 Residential Renovations (garage conversions, basement furnishings, kitchen expansions, etc.)

 If you need further clarification, please look at the frequently asked questions under "Do I need a building permit?".
 Also, please look at the "Permit Policies and Procedures" page for further permit required information.